 Another feature to consider is the perks that come with all Visa Signature cards, including concierge services and much more.

 If you’re more of a whimsical traveler who appreciates some flexibility, the Chase Sapphire Preferred® Card is likely a better option.
 With the Chase Sapphire Preferred® you can earn Chase Ultimate Rewards® points that are redeemable for multiple products and services and are even transferable at a 1:1 rate to a number of frequent flyer programs, including that of British Airways, incidentally.
 Chase Sapphire Preferred® Card cardholders earn five points per $1 spent on travel purchased through the Ultimate Rewards portal; three points per $1 on dining, select streaming services and online grocery store purchases; two times points on travel and dining at restaurants and one point per dollar spent on all other purchases worldwide.
-Plus, when you redeem points through Chase’s travel portal, you receive a 20 percent discount on flights, hotels and other travel redemption options.
+Plus, when you redeem points for travel through Chase’s travel portal, your points are worth 25 percent more.